The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Introduction

 In this work, we seek to study filaments around more massive haloes, in less isolated regions, and at higher resolution.
-We use a novel suite of cosmological simulations first introduced in \citet{mandelker2019shattering} and \citet{mandelker2021thermal}, which zoom in on a large patch of the IGM in between two massive haloes, which at $z\sim 2$ are $\Mv\sim 5\times 10^{12}$ M$_{\odot}$ each and connected by a $\sim$ Mpc scale cosmic filament.
+We use a novel suite of cosmological simulations first introduced in \citet{mandelker2019shattering} and \citet{mandelker2021thermal}, which zoom in on a large patch of the IGM in between two massive haloes, which at $z\sim 2$ are $\Mv\sim 5\times 10^{12}$ M$_{\odot}$ each and connected by a $\sim$ Mpc-scale cosmic filament.
 We hereafter refer to this suite of simulations as \hypa{}, where ``IPM'' refers to the ``intra-pancake medium'' of multiphase gas within cosmological sheets (or ``Zel'dovich pancakes,'' see \citealp{mandelker2021thermal}; \citealp{Pasha.etal.22}).
 The large filament at $z\sim 2$ was formed by the merger of several smaller filaments at $z \sim 2.5$.
-Our analysis focuses on $z\sim 4$, when the system contained several well-defined filaments connecting three haloes with $\Mv\sim 10^{12}\,\msun$ each (see \fig{slices} below).
+Our analysis focuses on $z\sim 4$, when the system contained several well-defined filaments that connect three haloes with $\Mv\sim 10^{12}\,\msun$ each (see \fig{slices} below).
 This simulation employs the resolution characteristic of a standard ``zoom-in'' simulation of a single halo within the entire IGM region between the two protoclusters.
-In the highest resolution version of the simulation used in this work (see \se{Sims}), the typical cell size in the IGM at $z\sim 4$ is $\sim 1\kpc$ near the mid-plane of the sheet and $\sim 300\pc$ near the cores of the filaments.
-A detailed convergence study presented in \citet{mandelker2021thermal} suggests that this appears sufficient to resolve the formation of multiphase gas in the turbulent IPM, though the morphology and distribution of the cold component are likely only marginally resolved.
-As shown in \se{thermal} below, the characteristic scale of the accretion shock surrounding our filaments is $r_{\rm shock}\sim 50\kpc$, while the cold stream radius is $r_{\rm stream}\sim 0.25r_{\rm shock}\sim 12\kpc$.
-We thus have $\sim 80$ cells across the diameter of the cold stream, and many more across the diameter of the entire filament, sufficient to resolve the driving scale of turbulence and a partial inertial range, thus resolving most of the support due to turbulence and vorticity, if present.
+In the highest resolution version of the simulation used in this work (see \se{Sims}), the typical cell size in the IGM at $z\sim 4$ is $\sim 1\kpc$ near the midplane of the sheet and $\sim 300\pc$ near the cores of the filaments.
+A detailed convergence study presented in \citet{mandelker2021thermal} suggests that this appears sufficient to resolve the formation of multiphase gas in turbulent IPM.
+However, the morphology and distribution of the cold component are likely only marginally resolved.
+As shown in \se{thermal} below, the characteristic scale of the accretion shock that surrounds our filaments is $r_{\rm shock}\sim 50\kpc$, while the radius of the cold stream is $r_{\rm stream}\sim 0.25r_{\rm shock}\sim 12\kpc$.
+Thus, we have $\sim 80$ cells across the diameter of the cold stream, and many more across the diameter of the entire filament, sufficient to resolve the driving scale of turbulence and a partial inertial range, thus resolving most of the support due to turbulence and vorticity, if present.